 One of the best ways to experience Lexington is to stay where the rest of us stay: in a home.
 Airbnbs allow you to live like a local for a few days, and we’ve got plenty of great options all around town.
 Get to know some of our friendly hosts, Danny and Anna Lee Albertson, who’d love to have you stay when you come visit our beautiful city.

-Danny and Anna Lee have been hosting for over a year, and have two Airbnb locations in downtown Lexington: 526 West Third Street and 624 Price Avenue.
-That downtown location is one of Danny and Anna Lee’s favorite things about their properties--they’re within an easy walk of restaurants and breweries and located within historic Lexington neighborhoods.
-They’ve restored both of the century-old homes with modern amenities, including Tempur-Pedic mattresses, comfortable linens, and incredible kitchens and living spaces.
+Danny and Anna Lee have been hosting for over a year, and have five Airbnb locations with four located in downtown Lexington.
+Being located downtown is one of Danny and Anna Lee’s favorite things about their properties--they’re within an easy walk of restaurants and breweries and located within historic Lexington neighborhoods.
+They’ve restored these century-old homes with modern amenities, including Tempur-Pedic mattresses, comfortable linens, and incredible kitchens and living spaces.

 With that many years of history in each building, they have their own stories to tell.
 One of the early owners of the West Third Street home was JT “Burgoo King” Looney, a Lexington businessman who held, you guessed it, a secret burgoo recipe that made him famous in the region in the early decades of the twentieth century.
 Known for feeding thousands with giant kettles of Kentucky’s regional stew, Looney even had a racehorse named after him: the 1932 Kentucky Derby winner, Burgoo King.